Skip to contents

 scale

 Logical.
-If TRUE (default), variables are scaled to have unit variance.
+If TRUE, columns are scaled to unit variance.

 coeff.ridge

 Numeric.
-Ridge regularization coefficient (default is 1).
-Only used if method = "regularized".
-Values < 1 regularize less (closer to EM); values > 1 regularize more (closer to mean imputation).
+Ridge regularization coefficient.
+Only used when method = "regularized".
+Values less than 1 regularize less, moving closer to EM PCA.
+Values greater than 1 regularize more, moving closer to mean imputation.

 threshold